 College was something I was thinking about since the moment I entered high school.
 I was constantly searching for the next phase that was going to make me the professional performer I wanted to be.
 I remember spending homerooms and lunches in my high school theater going over audition material hundreds of times.
 After a the most stressful audition process and countless rejections, my hard work payed off.
 I was accepted to attend the Chicago College of the Performing Arts and gain a BFA in Musical Theater.
 Your girly did it.
 She was going to move forward in accomplishing her dreams.
 I apologize for the cliche of that last sentence.

 In the fall of 2015, I moved to Chicago with two bucks, one bag, and me.
 I did not- that was a pun.
 I had to do it.
 I mean I did move to Chicago- just with more stuff.

 The four years I spent at CCPA held some of the most amazing, fulfilling, and special moments of my life.
-Walking out of its doors I fully feel like I am that professional performer that I wanted to be when I walked in years prior.
+Walking out of its doors I felt like the professional performer that I wanted to be when I walked in years prior.

 Comedy has become an even larger part of my life.
 I have begun to write standup and begun to work on my material.
 I had recently begun my road to improv certification through the education at Improv Olympic prior to its closure.
 My goal is to create my own comedy cabaret that combines comedic musical theater songs and standup.

 Now?
 I am going after what I always wanted.
 If you made it through this entire story, thank you!
 You're awesome.
 I'm pretty proud of it and I am excited (and scared) to see where it goes.